 Pressures are the mechanisms through which an activity has an effect on a feature.
 In this example the activities are a weight, a feather or a pin, and the pressures are pressing, brushing or piercing.

-An impact is the consequence of a pressure, where a change occurs in the species or habitat that is different to what would be expected naturally."
+different to what would be expected naturally."
 In this example, this could be a compressed or popped balloon.